neelakantankk/get-cowin-sessions/README.md

-# Get Sessions for Delhi from CoWin using Public APIs
+# Get Sessions for Delhi from CoWIN using Public APIs

-This script shows all sessions for all districts in Delhi where minimum age limit is 18 and available capacity is >0.
-The state name is a variable in the script so should be possible to do it for other states as well.
+This script shows all sessions for all districts in a state where the minimum age limit is 18 and available capacity is >0.
+The state name is passed as a command-line argument.
+If the state name does not match the list of states, the script outputs possible states for the user to decide on.

+### Usage
+`python3 get_sessions_from_CoWIN.py [state-name]`

 Right now, it just prints to command line.
 But it could be modified to have a mail or message notification sent if there are slots available.